 1) Find the original angle to your story.

-Just recently, I wrote an article about Thai Cave hero Dr Richard Harris, and how he comes from a long line of medicos.
+Just recently, I wrote a feature article about Thai Cave hero Dr Richard Harris, and how he comes from a long line of medicos.
 I was wondering how to tie it together in an interesting way, when I came across a cutting from an old newspaper.
 It told me that young Jimmy Harris almost drowned as a three-year-old boy, when he was sucked through a concrete pipe culvert full of irrigation water.

 In that stranger-than-fiction way that life sometimes has, little Jimmy grew up to become Dr James Harris, father of Richard Harris, the Adelaide anaesthetist who made world headlines for his underwater rescue work in a flooded Thai cave system.